 |Fusil Mle 1902 m37||7.5x54mm||1075mm||3.65kg||570mm||5rd Mauser Type|

 The Berthier clip itself was an innovation over the earlier Lee and Mannlicher designs.
 Mannlicher style clips used by the German Commission rifle were weak and tended to bend out of shape easily, while Mannlicher clips used in rifles such as the Steyr-Mannlicher M1895 were sometimes criticized as being expensive.
-To create a strong yet cheap clip Berthier chose an inexpensive tin design (a similar tin design would also be chosen by John Garand in the United States M1 Rifle for the same reasons) that could be pressed in a single operation on a simple workshop press.
+To create a strong yet cheap clip Berthier chose an inexpensive spring-steel design (a similar tin design would also be chosen by John Garand in the United States M1 Rifle for the same reasons) that could be pressed in a single operation on a simple workshop press.
 The expense of magazines in the 1880s and 1890s had shot down the original Lee rifle design, and limited British soldiers to a single magazine for each of their rifles, so a cheap charger was essential for a weapon designed to be used in the colonies.
-The clips for the weapon cost less than half-a-penny making each cost only a fraction of the ammunition that it contained, yet they were strong enough to be retained and reused if needed.
+The clips for the weapon cost less than half-a-penny each, a fact trumpeted in newspapers of the time, making each cost only a fraction of the ammunition that it contained, yet they were strong enough to be retained and reused if needed.
 Berthier simply married this magazine system to a modified, reduced-size Mle 1874 m80 receiver (4) and took much of his bolt design from the current Lebel Mle 1886.

 Below is a Berthier magazine with a loaded three-round clip (A), and one round expended from the clip (B).
 When the third round is chambered, the clip drops free from the bottom of the rifle.